Tuesday, 1 June 2010

 The Road is a film that sees two people who’ve survived a huge tragedy and find hope in small miracles: finding an expected supply of food, meeting someone non-threatening, finding a thief who isn’t as bad as they’d thought.

-But also magnifies the obstacles they face: ravaging gangs of people not afraid to be cannibals, and the very fact that the climate is against them.
+But also magnifies the obstacles they face: ravaging gangs of people not afraid to be cannibals, a climate that’s against them.

 I’m going to get myself off to bed, in a few minutes.